All Episodes

 That's why we've got to get Donald Trump back.

-The media's never gonna straighten up.
+The media's never going to straighten up.

 They're corrupt as hell.